martinsenecal/Martin-Software-Portfolio/README.md

 - SQLite

 ## Overview of the web app
-- Going into more detail on code and technologies used
 ![](Media/demo1.gif)
 ![](Media/demo2.gif)

 ## Overview of the Admin Tools
-- Going into more detail on code and technologies used
+- Going into more detail the different tools an admin can have.
 ![](Media/demo3.gif)

 ## Overview of the Blog Features
-- Going into more detail on code and technologies used
+- Going into more detail on the Blog aspect of the website.
 ![](Media/demo4.gif)

 ---